6 Things to Know About Earning Your Master of Science in Nursing Degree Online

 Degree programs are offered online so students can fit them into their lives while continuing with work and other personal obligations.
 Additionally, for convenience and enhanced learning, students can take a single class at a time.
 To help students increase their overall learning experience, some programs provide the opportunity to study with small groups, giving you the ability to interact and network with students from diverse backgrounds and from across the country.

 When you study online, you are not on your own.
 Many institutions provide dedicated support throughout your time as a student to help you achieve your goals.
 This can include student service advisors, course instructors, as well as fellow classmates – all who are available to provide help and encouragement as your work towards your degree.
 Additionally, with many institutions, a help desk is readily available to help with any technical issues.

 Norwich University has been a leader in innovative education since 1819.
 Through its online programs, Norwich delivers relevant and applicable curricula that allow its students to make a positive impact on their places of work and their communities.

-Norwich University’s online Master of Science in Nursing program helps students hone their knowledge and skills to assume leadership positions in nursing administration or nursing education.
+Norwich University’s online Master of Science in Nursing program helps students hone their knowledge and skills to assume leadership positions in healthcare systems, nursing informatics or nursing education.
 The program aims to develop students who could take a role in shaping health policy, in educating other nurses and healthcare professionals, and in providing advanced care to their patients.
 Norwich’s online nursing program coursework has been developed based on guidelines by the American Association of Colleges of Nursing, and the program is accredited by the Commission on Collegiate Nursing Education.